Iraq’s Nineveh buries its dead as families seek answers after wedding fire

 Ministry of Interior spokesman Saad Maan said the primary forensic report described a “lack of safety and security measures” at the venue.

-Iraqi security forces have arrested more than a dozen people linked to the operation of the hall, according to Abdullah al-Jabouri, a security official who heads the Nineveh Operations Command.
+Security forces have arrested more than a dozen people linked to the operation of the hall, according to Abdullah al-Jabouri, head ofthe Nineveh Operations Command.

 Civil defence officials quoted by the Iraqi News Agency said the wedding hall’s exterior was covered with a highly flammable, low-cost type of “sandwich panel” cladding that is illegal in the country.
 The materials “collapse within minutes when a fire breaks out”, the Civil Defence Corp said.